 - Chewable Tablets: Mildly flavoured chewable tablets are available in the market making it easier for children to consume this drug.

-The treating doctor must be informed about the other drugs that the child is taking.
-There are many drugs with which amoxicillin has unwanted and adverse reactions, by way of increased or decreased efficacy of the other drug.
+If the doctor prescribes amoxicillin to your child and your child is already on another medication, you must inform your child’s doctor about the same.
+There are certain drugs, which when taken along with amoxicillin may have some unwanted and adverse reactions, by way of increased or decreased efficacy of the other drug.
 The ability of the body to collectively excrete the drugs also matters in deciding treatment options.
 Some of the drugs that should be avoided are:

 - Other anti-bacterial medicines like macrolides, chloramphenicol, tetracycline and sulphonamides